Classic Hot Cross Buns

 • Meanwhile, sift the bread flour, sugar, salt, cinnamon and spices into a large bowl.
 Add the yeast and gently stir together until combined.
 Create a well in the middle and pour in the sunflower oil, before pouring in the milk and butter/margarine mixture too.

-• Line a baking tray with some greaseproof paper and set aside..
-Knock back the dough (by gently punching the air from the dough and pulling it back on itself) before adding the sultanas and orange zest.
-Turn the dough back out onto a floured surface and knead again until the sultanas and orange zest are evenly distributed through.
+• Line a baking sheet with some greaseproof paper and set aside.
+Knock back the dough (by gently punching the air out of it and pulling it back on itself) before adding the sultanas and orange zest.
+Turn the dough back out on a lightly floured surface and knead again until the sultanas and orange zest are evenly distributed through.

 • Divide the dough evenly into 12 (see notes for tips) and shape into small balls.
 Place each bun onto the baking tray, leaving a bit of space between to allow them to rise.